 The Palm Oil IndustryThe legacy that began back then is continuing and strengthening today.
 The oil palm plantations business segment has been a key contributor to the growth achieved by the Carsons Group over the last decade.
 The business segment is set to continue its positive growth, as palm oil is currently the largest produced edible oil globally, and has diverse uses for both edible and non-edible purposes.
 Even though the global crude palm oil prices do show volatility, the global demand for edible oils has seen steady growth during the past two decades with increasing consumption both due to population growth and increase in per capita consumption.

 Sustainable Oil Palm Plantation OperationsThe oil palm plantations segment of Goodhope is structured in line with the company's sustainable plantations development model and considers environmental, social and economic sustainability aspects when undertaking business operations.
-Today, this segment of Goodhope has fifteen oil palm plantation companies in both Malaysia and Indonesia with a combined planted hectarage of 61,695 of which 77% is considered mature.
-The segment also has four crude palm oil mills in operation in Indonesia's Kalimantan region with a committed capacity of 2,376,000MT per annum and a kernel crushing plant with a capacity of 108,000MT per annum.
+Today, this segment of Goodhope has fifteen oil palm plantation companies in both Malaysia and Indonesia with a combined planted hectarage of 66,633.
+The segment also has five crude palm oil mills in operation in Indonesia's Kalimantan region with a committed capacity of 2,673,000MT per annum and a kernel crushing plant with a capacity of 108,000MT per annum.

 Goodhope's sustainable plantations development model ensures that principles of sustainability together with the principles laid out by the Roundtable on Sustainable Palm Oil (RSPO) are the bases on which all plantation operations are managed.
 In line with Goodhope's commitment to sustainability, some of the plantations subsidiaries are members of the RSPO while in September 2012, both mills at PT Agro Indomas, the group's most mature plantation, were certified by the RSPO as producers of certified sustainable palm oil.
 The Group also has in place a comprehensive corporate social responsibility policy where the core pillars are education advancement and economic empowerment while community development, health & safety and employee welfare are the support pillars.
 A dedicated team is also in place to manage all aspects related to environmental sustainability within the segment.
 All these activities are centrally coordinated and monitored by the segment's Sustainability function.

-This acquisition has given Goodhope direct access into the food ingredient industry and enabled the Group to expand further within the identified value chain and build the required competencies and products to reach global markets and customer portfolios, and thereby realize the Group's vision of becoming an 'Integrated, Globally recognized player within the food industry value chain'.
+The Goodhope Group by expanding further within the identified value chain and building the required competencies and products to reach global markets and customer portfolios, is ready to realize its vision of becoming an 'Integrated, Globally recognized player within the food industry value chain'.